 The water should cover the top of the jars by at least 1 to 2 inches.
 If not, you can place more boiling water as needed to reach your desired coverage.

-Bring the pot with your jars to a boil and cover the top of the pot, allowing it to boil for 10 minutes if using jars under 16 ounces.
+Bring the pot with your jars to a boil and cover the top of the pot.
+Always start timing your recipe once the pot returns to a full rolling boil.

 Let the pot cool for 10 minutes before removing the jars.
 Place the jars on a clean towel or cutting board.